fandreuz/BisPy/joss-paper/paper.md

   modification).

-Our implementations have been tested and documented deeply; moreover we split the algorithms into smaller functions, which we preferred over having a monolithic block of code in order to improve readability and testability.
-This kind of modularity allowed us to reuse functions across multiple algorithms, since several procedures are shared (e.g., $\texttt{split}$ is used in all the three algorithms which we mentioned above, while the computation of rank is carried out only in the last two), and for the same reason we think that the addition of new functionalities would be straightforward since we already have a significant set of common functions implemented.
+Our implementations have been tested and documented deeply; moreover we split the algorithms into smaller functions, which we prefer to having a monolithic block of code in order to improve readability and testability.
+This kind of modularity allows us to reuse functions across multiple algorithms, since several procedures are shared (e.g., $\texttt{split}$ is used in all three of the algorithms that we mentioned above, while the computation of rank is carried out only in the last two), and for the same reason we think that the addition of new functionalities would be straightforward since we have already implemented a significant set of common functions.

 # Example

-We present the code which we used to generate the example shown in
+We present the code that we used to generate the example shown in
 \autoref{fig:example}.
 First of all we import the modules needed to generate the graph (\texttt{BisPy} takes \texttt{NetworkX} directed graphs in input) and to compute the maximum bisimulation.